Day 2 - Arriving at Le Puy en Velay France

 takes about an hour to walk which features 5 or 6 light shows.

-However, we were tired and have an early start tomorrow, so we called
+However, we were tired and had an early start tomorrow, so we called

 it a night.